Toader-Andrei/ChatWave/README.md

 ChatWave is a

 - `Register`: Users can create a real account to acces the rest of the fuctionalities from bellow.
-- `Login`: Users can acces their account and enjoy the site
+- `Login`: Users can acces their account and enjoy the application.
 - `c`:

 ## PRINT-SCREENS